thegalactic/java-lattices/doc/Contribute.md

 $ git remote -v
 ~~~

-You can now merge the up-to-date code onto your master branch
+You can now merge the up-to-date code in your master branch

 ~~~
 $ git pull kbertet master